sitedata/checklyhq.com/site/content/jobs/frontend-developer.md

 - All other free, open source tools we have like https://puppeteersandbox.com

 We care about design, we care about small but awesome frontend tweaks that delight our customers.
 We care about performance.
 We deploy (almost) every day and keep things simple.
-Tools we use are Clubhouse, Sketch, Figma, Zeit, AWS and Heroku.
+Tools we use are Clubhouse, Sketch, Figma, Vercel (formerly Zeit), AWS and Heroku.

 ## Your skills